 The current Official Plan for the City of Kingston came into effect on January 27, 2010.
 In 2015, the City initiated a five-year review of the Official Plan.
-Official Plan Amendment Number 50, being a comprehensive update of the Official Plan, was approved by the Ministry of Municipal Affairs and the Ministry of Housing on August 8, 2017, with modifications, and came into effect on August 29, 2017, with the exception of matters appealed to the Ontario Municipal Board.
+Official Plan Amendment Number 50, being a comprehensive update of the Official Plan, was approved by the Ministry of Municipal Affairs and the Ministry of Housing on August 8, 2017, with modifications, and came into effect on August 29, 2017, with the exception of matters appealed to the Ontario Municipal Board (now the Local Planning Appeal Tribunal).

 The Official Plan recognizes that the City is made up of a wide variety of urban, suburban, agricultural and rural land uses as well as a number of defining environmental features.
 It serves as the blueprint for how the City will grow over the next 20 years and will assist in making Kingston Canada's most sustainable city.